 I joined a small group of local business owners and concerned citizens who joined together to stop construction of a proposed Target department store in San Rafael.
 We narrowly lost the battle to put it on the ballot by just a few signatures but possibly not the war.
 The final outcome of this effort and others are yet to be determined.
 There's much work to do, more people need to speak up and out regarding health and justice issues around our lives, families, homes, transportation, work, environment, community, and planet.

 PRESIDENT OBAMA 2011

 I published an open letter to President Obama (YouTube) asking him to appeal to all politicians, community leaders and activists across our nation, in every state and every city, to take on the challenge of closing all landfills and incinerators in 5 years.
-The general idea was, doing this would result in improved health, reduced waste, increased efficiency, reduced energy needs and emissions, new business opportunities, hundreds of thousands of new jobs and a reduced deficit to name a few of the many significant benefits.
+The general idea was, doing this would result in improved health, reduced waste, increased efficiency, reduced energy needs and emissions, new business opportunities, hundreds of thousands of new green jobs and a reduced deficit to name a few of the many significant benefits.

 In a second attempt to reach the president I tried a new White House petitioning program called We the People.
 Although considerable time and effort were put into both efforts, neither developed the necessary energy but proved to be an essential step forward for the invaluable feedback I received from people on both sides of the of the discussion.
 It really helped me hone my stand in opposition to Zero Waste campaigns and goals as it stands today because it fails to address the central issue, our world’s growing unsustainable consumption.